TURX/turx-homepage/acad/acad.md

 My name is Ruixuan Tu (zh_CN: 涂 睿轩, ja_JP: トゥ・ルイシュェン).
 I am a fourth year undergraduate majoring in Computer Sciences (Honors), Mathematics (Honors), Data Science, Statistics, and Japanese at the [University of Wisconsin--Madison](https://www.wisc.edu) (UW--Madison).
 I expect to graduate in May 2025 and am seeking Ph.D. opportunities in natural language processing (NLP) and large language models (LLMs).

-I am fortunate to be advised by Prof. [Forrest Sheng Bao](https://forrestbao.github.io/) @ Iowa State CS and (ML Head @) Vectara Inc, Prof. [Ramya Korlakai Vineyak](https://ramyakv.github.io/) @ UW--Madison ECE & CS & Stat, and Prof. [Junjie Hu](https://junjiehu.github.io/) @ UW--Madison BMI & CS.
+I am fortunate to be advised by and work with Prof. [Forrest Sheng Bao](https://forrestbao.github.io/) @ Iowa State CS and (ML Head @) Vectara Inc, Prof. [Ramya Korlakai Vineyak](https://ramyakv.github.io/) @ UW--Madison ECE & CS & Stat, and Prof. [Junjie Hu](https://junjiehu.github.io/) @ UW--Madison BMI & CS.
 I have previously worked with Prof. [Jerry Zhu](https://pages.cs.wisc.edu/~jerryzhu/) @ UW--Madison CS.

 ## Research Interests

 **Human-aligned LLMs:** Although LLMs have archived great improvements after 2018 and gained popularity among humans, it does not mean they always perform as good as humans, once we consider issues such as hallucination, bias, and factually incorrectness.
 I have been working on multiple projects to align LLMs with human expectations and behaviors, including:
 - Evaluation of Summary: [[EMNLP'23](https://aclanthology.org/2023.findings-emnlp.87/)]
 - Generalizability of In-Context Learning for Transformer Models: (WIP) ongoing honors thesis research with Prof. [Ramya Korlakai Vineyak](https://ramyakv.github.io/) and Ph.D. student [Daiwei Chen](https://chendaiwei-99.github.io/).
+- Retrieval-Augmented Generation: (WIP) under review project with Prof. [Forrest Sheng Bao](https://forrestbao.github.io/) and [Renyi Qu](https://sites.google.com/view/renyiqu).
 - LLM Agents for Opinion Dynamics: (WIP) ongoing independent study research with Prof. [Junjie Hu](https://junjiehu.github.io/) and Dr. [Yun-Shiuan (Sean) Chuang](https://yunshiuan.github.io/).

 **Multilingual NLP and Computational Linguistics**: With Japanese as one of my majors, I connects my NLP knowledge with my Japanese linguistics and classical Japanese courses.
 I have applied multilinguial transfer learning from modern Japanese to classical Japanese in WakaGPT, and applied computational linguistics tools to analyze the morpheme origins in Japanese literature.